 Note: The monthly premium for your TotalProtect plan can increase if you choose a lower deductible.
 Additionally, the cost of your plan can go up if you add on optional coverage for items such as a swimming pool, water softener, and outdoor gas line.

 American Home Shield offers some of the most complete protection, giving homeowners the ability to choose between three plans.
-AHS also provides 24/7 customer service and allows customers to adjust their monthly premium through selecting their service fee, giving some freedom to choose the price paid per month.
+AHS also provides 24/7 customer service and allows customers to adjust their monthly premium by selecting their service fee, giving some freedom to choose the price paid per month.

 AHS lets customers choose their own service fee, but prices can be more expensive than some of AHS’s competitors.
 Additionally, AHS doesn’t provide coverage in Alaska and only covers repairs for up to 30 days.